JustinMorgan/universal-boilerplate/README.md

 # Using the boilerplate shell macros

 Like .gitconfig, shell-macros.sh is all about convenience macros.
-Just import it into your personal shell config file as described above.
+Just source it in your personal shell profile as described above.
 It should work fine in Bash or ZSH.

 # Using the boilerplate shell prompt

 This will give you nice, compact shell prompt with syntax-highlighted info about your current Git branch and the active Node version.
 Setup is described above.
-Import bash-prompt.sh for Bash or zsh-prompt.sh for ZSH.
+Source bash-prompt.sh for Bash or zsh-prompt.sh for ZSH.

 # Using the gitignore suite